Expecting mothers face a lot of questions regarding what to do and what not to do during pregnancy.

-However, the American Congress of Obstetricians and Gynecologists have declared light bike riding with proper precautionary measures absolutely safe during the first trimester.
-It can help you beat the monotony of daily life and actually boost your mood and energy.
+Yes, the American Congress of Obstetricians and Gynecologists declared light bike riding with proper precautionary measures absolutely safe during the first trimester.

 If you have been an active rider and have been undertaking a lot of cycling activity, you need to slow down a bit during pregnancy.
 The Royal College of Obstetricians and Gynecologists advise pregnant women to undertake it with ‘particular care’.
 The fetus develops rapidly in the first trimester.
 This is generally considered a tough time for both the mother and the child.
 Developmental delays and birth defects typically occur during the first trimester.